An inverse result for Wang's theorem on extremal trees: Validity of Algorithm 1

+In this section, we will consider an arbitrary strict positive polarity function $f$ and prove that each tree maximizing $R_f$ on $\mathcal{T}_D$ must be constructible by Algorithm~1.
+Afterwards, we will swiftly demonstrate the converse as well --- that each tree constructible by Algorithm 1 surely attains the maximimum $R_f$ value on $\mathcal{T}_D$.

-It is clear that each tree surely has at least one construction scheme.
-However, it becomes convenient to notice that the trees that attain the maximum value of $R_\mathcal{F}$ on $\mathcal{T}_D$ always possess very specific construction schemes.
-Our immediate goal shall be to elaborate on this fact and provide a result that will later be used while finishing off the proof of Theorem \ref{main_theorem}.
-We shall start with the following auxiliary lemma regarding the degrees of vertices that lie on an arbitrary path.
+To begin, we point out that each tree surely has at least one scheme (see, for example, \cite[Corollary 1.5.2]{diestel}).
+However, it becomes convenient to notice that the trees that attain the maximum $R_f$ value on $\mathcal{T}_D$ always possess very specific schemes.
+Our immediate goal shall be to elaborate on this fact and provide a result that will later be used while proving the extremal property of Algorithm 1.
+We start with the following auxiliary lemma regarding the degrees of vertices that lie on an arbitrary path.